EDIflyer/linux-notes/docs/server-setup/docker_setup.md

     ``` bash
     sudo usermod -aG docker <username>
     ```
-    (You need to logout and back in for this to become active)
+    (need to logout and back in for this to become active)

 ## Portainer
 [Portainer](https://www.portainer.io/) is a powerful GUI for managing Docker containers.

-Create Portainer volume and then start Docker container, but for security bind port only to localhost, so that it cannot be access except when an SSH tunnel is active.
+Create Portainer volume and then start Docker container, but for security bind port only to localhost, so that it cannot be accessed remotely except via an SSH tunnel.
 !!! quote "Create portainer container"
     ``` bash
     docker run -d -p 127.0.0.1:8000:8000 -p 127.0.0.1:9000:9000 \